 General Cable voluntarily disclosed potential FCPA concerns to the DOJ and SEC in January 2014.
 Both the DOJ and SEC recognized and credited General Cable for its extensive and transparent cooperation throughout the investigation, and for significantly enhancing its compliance program under the leadership of a Chief Compliance Officer, an Executive Officer position created in January 2015, who has a reporting relationship with the Company’s Board Directors and leads an experienced team of compliance professionals globally.

-Tagged with bribery, General Cable, SEC, tED
+Tagged with General Cable, tED